-- Appointments that are not considered to be significant may proceed in the usual way.
-If a significant appointment falls due in the pre-election period, or in the immediate post-election period, the Minister responsible for the appointment should consider either: - allowing the appointee to remain in office past the expiry date of his or her appointment (i.e. defer the appointment or reappointment decision), if the governing legislation or other relevant rules allow that; or - 11.2 if the governing legislation or other relevant rules do not allow the appointee to continue in the position beyond the expiry date of the appointment, whether a short term appointment, a reappointment, or an acting appointment can be made. - These principles apply to significant appointments that commence during the pre-election period, even if decisions on the particular appointment are to be made before the pre-election period commences. - All papers proposing appointments during the pre-election or the immediate post-election period, including short term or acting appointments or reappointments, should be put to the Cabinet Appointments and Honours Committee and Cabinet in the usual way. - The Cabinet Office is available to provide guidance and advice on precedents, and on the process to be followed if an appointment to a significant position is proposed.
+- If a significant appointment is due to commence in the pre-election period, or in the immediate post-election period, the Minister responsible for the appointment should consider either: - 12.1 allowing the appointee to remain in office past the expiry date of their appointment (i.e. defer the appointment or reappointment decision), if the governing legislation or other relevant rules allow that; or - 12.2 if the governing legislation or other relevant rules do not allow the appointee to continue in the position beyond the expiry date of the appointment, whether a short-term appointment, a reappointment, or an acting appointment can be made. - These principles apply to significant appointments that commence during the pre-election period, even if decisions on the particular appointment are to be made before the pre-election period commences. - All Cabinet papers proposing appointments during the pre-election or the immediate postelection period, including short-term or acting appointments or reappointments, should be put to the Cabinet Appointments and Honours Committee and Cabinet in the usual way.
+Appointments that are not considered to be significant may proceed in the usual way. - The Cabinet Office is available to provide guidance and advice on precedents, and on the process to be followed if an appointment to a significant position is proposed.